South Africa: Popular culture

+There is great diversity in South African music.
+Black musicians have developed styles called Kwaito and Amapiano.
+Of note is Brenda Fassie, who launched to fame with her song "Weekend Special", which was sung in English.
+More famous traditional musicians include Ladysmith Black Mambazo, while the Soweto String Quartet performs classical music with an African flavour.
+South Africa has produced world-famous jazz musicians, notably Hugh Masekela, Jonas Gwangwa, Abdullah Ibrahim, Miriam Makeba, Jonathan Butler, Chris McGregor, and Sathima Bea Benjamin.

+Afrikaans music covers multiple genres, such as the contemporary Steve Hofmeyr, the punk rock band Fokofpolisiekar, and the singer-songwriter Jeremy Loops.
+South African popular musicians that have found international success include Manfred Mann, Johnny Clegg, rap-rave duo Die Antwoord, Tyla, and rock band Seether.
+Rappers such as AKA, Nasty C and Cassper Nyovest gained notoriety in other avenues like the BET Awards for best African acts.

 Although few South African film productions are known outside South Africa, many foreign films have been produced about South Africa.
 Arguably, the most high-profile film portraying South Africa in recent years was District 9, as well as Chappie.
 Other notable exceptions are the film Tsotsi, which won the Academy Award for Foreign Language Film at the 78th Academy Awards in 2006, as well as U-Carmen e-Khayelitsha, which won the Golden Bear at the 2005 Berlin International Film Festival.
 In 2015, the Oliver Hermanus film The Endless River became the first South African film selected for the Venice Film Festival.